zeshuaro/appainter/README.md

 Appainter is developed and built with [Flutter](https://flutter.dev/), and is available for both Web and Desktop.

-**Disclaimer: I've only tested the app on Web and MacOS as I don't have a Windows or Linux machine.
-The app may not work on those platforms.**

 For Web, you can access it through [here](https://zeshuaro.github.io/appainter/).

 For Mac, Windows and Linux, you can be download it from [here](https://github.com/zeshuaro/appainter/releases).